István Kertész (conductor): London Symphony Orchestra

 Retaining his previous position as director of the Cologne Opera, he also became principal conductor of the London Symphony Orchestra from 1965 to 1968, and made guest appearances at the Royal Opera House, Covent Garden.
 During his three years as principal conductor of the LSO, Kertész made recordings of the nine Dvořák symphonies, which included the first complete recording of the Symphony No. 1.
 The LSO dispensed with him when he sought control of all artistic matters; his contract was not renewed when it expired in 1968.

-During this period in Kertész's career, in 1966 he recorded Bluebeard's Castle with Christa Ludwig singing the role of Judith and Walter Berry in the title role.
+During this period in Kertész's career, in 1965 he recorded Bartók's Bluebeard's Castle with Christa Ludwig singing the role of Judith and Walter Berry in the title role.
 Kertész's interpretation of Bartók's difficult, brooding work is considered by many to be the benchmark performance of the opera; "the playing of the London Symphony Orchestra, and Kertész's instinctive shaping of the drama ... has never been surpassed."

 Kertész was a frequent guest conductor of the Israel Philharmonic Orchestra, the Vienna Philharmonic, the Philadelphia Orchestra, the Chicago Symphony Orchestra, and numerous other orchestras.
 He was appointed principal conductor of the Bamberg Symphony in 1973.
 The Cleveland Orchestra unsuccessfully bid for his appointment as musical director the year before.
 In a poll, the Cleveland musicians had given 96 "first-choice" votes to Kertész as the replacement for George Szell, and only two for Lorin Maazel, Cleveland's eventual choice.
 In Chicago, Kertész conducted his first performance at the Ravinia Festival in July 1967; he was the Festival's principal conductor from 1970 to 1972.